-Figure 10a and b depict the lift coefficients of both the tripped and the clean cases.
-Starting from the baseline, the tripped case shows smaller c_1 at $4^{\circ} < \alpha < 5^{\circ}$ because of the forced BL transition at the LE.
-At $8^{\circ} < \alpha < 9^{\circ}$, this is not the case anymore, while in the stall region, $15^{\circ} < \alpha < 17^{\circ}$, the ZZ tape appears to develop a beneficial effect on the lift performance.
-This phenomenon is probably caused by the tripped and more turbulent BL that remains attached until it is closer to the TE.
-In the clean case, however, the less energetic BL separates earlier, thus leading to smaller c_1 at elevated AoA.
-This observation is confirmed by comparable airfoil experiments on the FX 63-137 airfoil section (th{max} = 13.7 %c, $Re = 2.0 \times 10^5$) using ZZ tape with a thickness of 0.75 mm (Holst et al., 2016).
-Despite the decrease in the prestall, the lift coefficients are found at a similar level in the poststall region.
+Figure 10Figure 11 (a) and (b) depict the lift coefficients of both the tripped and the clean cases.
+Starting from the baseline, the tripped case shows smaller cl at 4° < α < 5° because of the forced BL transition at the LE.
+At 8° < α < 9°, this is not the case anymore, while in the stall region, 15° < α < 17°, the ZZ tape appears to develop a beneficial effect on the lift performance.
+345 This phenomenon is probably caused by the tripped and more turbulent BL that remains attached until closer to the TE.
+In the clean case, however, the less energetic BL separates earlier thus leading to smaller cl at elevated AoA.
+This observation is confirmed by comparable airfoil experiments on the FX 63-137 airfoil section (thmax = 13.7 %c, Re = 2.0·10) using ZZ tape with a thickness of 0.75 mm (Holst et al., 2016).
+Despite the decrease in the pre-stall, the lift coefficients are found on a similar level in the post-stall region.